MikeKade/SizingTerraform/README.md

 * **`hammerspace_profile_id`**: Controls IAM Role creation.
     * **For users with restricted IAM permissions**: An admin must pre-create an IAM Instance Profile and provide its name here.
 Terraform will use the existing profile.
     * **For admin users**: Leave this variable as `""` (blank).
 Terraform will automatically create the necessary IAM Role and Instance Profile.
+* **`hammerspace_anvil_security_group_id`**: (Optional) The ID of a pre-existing security group to attach to the Anvil nodes.
+If left blank, the module will create and configure a new security group.
+This is useful for debugging or integrating with existing network rules.
+* **`hammerspace_dsx_security_group_id`**: (Optional) The ID of a pre-existing security group to attach to the DSX nodes.
+If left blank, the module will create and configure a new security group.
 * `hammerspace_ami`: AMI ID for Hammerspace instances (Default: example for CentOS 7).
 * `hammerspace_iam_admin_group_id`: IAM admin group for SSH access.
 * `hammerspace_anvil_count`: Number of Anvil instances (0=none, 1=standalone, 2=HA) (Default: `0`).